 To design a successful B2B incentive program, it is important to understand the various types of loyalty.

-A strategy based on customer behaviours is vital to a successful B2B marketing initiative.
+A strategy based on customer behaviours is vital to a successful B2B marketing initiative, especially B2B loyalty programs.
 This is because behaviours shape how customers purchase products, engage and commit their dollars to a brand.
 In other words, behaviour defines their type of loyalty.

 While price is a considerable aspect influencing loyalty (a strong incentive), there are other benefits and intrinsic values that customers look for in a brand.
 In B2B settings, relationships and personal connections are highly regarded and often critical in building loyalty.

 Also, in today’s ever-changing market landscape, ethical operations and brand purpose are of value, and the way staff conduct themselves when talking to customers are strong motivators of loyalty.